 So, as we were writers by trade as well as marketers, we felt there was a future in business copywriting.

-Nineteen years on, we work with clients who share our belief in the value of the written word.
+Twenty-one years on, we work with clients who share our belief in the value of the written word.
 Our writers have a wide range of experience but one thing in common: the ability to create compelling copy that builds your brand and sells your stuff.

 Plain Text co-founder Paul followed a 10-year career at Reuters with a stint as marketing communications director for FT.com.
 He was responsible for award-winning campaigns at both organisations.
 Today, he writes for clients from multinationals to startups.
 Paul holds a BA (Hons) in French from the University of Liverpool and he has written three books, including Seasonal Food.
 He is a keen outdoor enthusiast and a certified UK mountain leader.

 Norman worked for many years in financial technology, at Datastream International, Reuters and finally at SunGard UK, where he was managing director.
 He has worked with Plain Text since the end of 2003.
 Norman holds a BA in Economics (Hons) from Heriot-Watt University, Edinburgh.
 His interests include yoga, motorcycling and food and he aspires to make perfect sourdough bread.

 Paul worked in advertising and PR at the BBC, Visa International, ITV and FT.com before co-founding Plain Text in 2001.
 He started his career in local newspapers and radio, having gained a degree in Theatre Arts and Social Sciences.
 He also has an MBA from Bristol Business School.
 Paul is chairman of independent local radio station Radio Exe and has written books including Creative Business (FT/Prentice Hall, 2003).